sfomuseum/go-activitypub/cmd/create-post/README.md

 rm -f bootstrap
 ```

 Installing and configuring the Lambda function is outside the scope of this documentation.
-At a minimum you will need to assign the following environment variables:
+At a minimum you will need to assign, at a minimu, the following environment variables:

 | Key | Value |
 | --- | --- |